-- (a) the Chief Justice, who shall be the head of the judiciary; and - (b) the judges of the Supreme Court; and - (c) the Judge President and the other judges of the High Court; and - (d) persons presiding over other courts subordinate to the Supreme Court and the High Court that are established by or under an Act of Parliament.
+- (a) the Chief Justice, who shall be the head of the judiciary; and - (b) the Deputy Chief Justice and the other judges of the Supreme Court; and [Paragraph as amended by section 17 of Act 11 of 2007 - Amendment No. 18] - (c) the Judge President and the other judges of the High Court; and - (d) persons presiding over other courts subordinate to the Supreme Court and the High Court that are established by or under an Act of Parliament.
 [Section as inserted by section 10 of Act 30 of 1990 - Amendment No. 11]